LappleApple/awesome-leading-and-managing/Building-Products-and-Startups-OKRs.md

 - [Why Software Sucks](http://scottberkun.com/essays/46-why-software-sucks/) - by Scott Berkun.
 Good ways to think about why it happens and what you can do to make it happen less.

+## OKRs

+- [Applying OKRs](https://dannorth.net/2017/05/01/applying-okrs) - by Dan North.
+Takeaway: Insights from Dan about working with companies applying Objectives and Key Results; do's and dont's.